Mosho1/store/readme.md

 }
 ```

-`merge`, in this case, is what is typically known as a reducer.
-It describes how an update payload should be integrated into the current state. `merge` can be something like an immutable merge, or `Object.assign`.
+`merge` here is what is typically known as a reducer.
+It's a pure function that implements how an update payload should be integrated into the current state. `merge` in this case can be something like an immutable merge, or `Object.assign`.
 Another example might be `replace` which replaces the current state in its entirety with the payload.
 These reducers should be kept concise and descriptive, ideally a single verb.

 ## Selectors